jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 ## Steps to make an exact copy

-This includes all plugins, theses, posts, etc.
+This includes all plugins, themes, posts, etc.

 - download a copy of the database and save somewhere.
 Make a copy as a backup.
 - do a search in the sql file for the current domain URL and replace with the new domain or 'localhost'